tifff-wang/cafe-order/README.md

 https://www.youtube.com/watch?v=WrhKhAHu0jM
 #### Important note before you begin

 There is new CSS styling for this challenge.
 What you will see in your browser differs to the styling in the code-along video.
 Don't panic!
-It is just a style change and won't affect the code along process.
+It is just a style change and won't affect the code-along process.

 1. Click the Fork button in the top right to create your own copy of this repo.